benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

   - React 18 finally released last month
   - There's lots of excitement & anticipation (it's been a long time coming)
   - There are new Hooks, concurrent features, and more
+  - Definitely check it out if you haven't already
-- But that basically means Enzyme is officially end-of-life
+- But that basically means Enzyme is officially **end-of-life**
-  - We won't be able to upgrade apps to React 18 because of Enzyme
+  - We won't be able to upgrade apps to React 18
+  - Because none of our existing tests would pass...
   - Even though React 18 provides gradual adoption

 /////